LonnyGomes/phonegap-offline/README.md

 The name of the app without any special characters (including spaces).
 The `appName` is what appears to the user along with the app icon.
 It is possible to add spaces in the `appName` after the platform is created.

+#### settings.appUrlScheme
+Type: `String`

+Default value: `'N/A'`

+Required: `no`

+The URL scheme the app should register.
+A URL scheme allows your app to be invoked externally by an HTML href or a call from another app.
+This option is optional but if the value is set, `grunt-phonegap-offline` will update the iOS project's plist file for URL types with `appUrlScheme` being the url that could be invoked extenrally the `appId` acting as the URL name identifier.

 #### settings.platforms

 Type: `Array`